felipeimp22/NextTypescript-SocketIo-product-pxu/README.md

 # 👜 Product Platform

-Welcome to the **Product Platform**, a cutting-edge web application designed to deliver seamless audiobook management, chapter creation, and user engagement through modern technologies and clean code principles.
+Welcome to the **Product Platform**, a cutting-edge web application designed to deliver seamless product management, and user engagement through modern technologies and clean code principles.

 ---